situmtech/situm-android-getting-started/app/src/main/java/es/situm/gettingstarted/usewayfinding/README.md

 Once the positioning has been started, `MapView` will draw the user position automatically.

-Remember that, to start positioning, you need to ask your user for the location permissions at runtime.
-The method `requestLocationPermissions()` is a basic example of how to handle this situation.
-Check the official [Android documentation](https://developer.android.com/training/permissions/requesting) for more details on this topic.
+Remember: location permissions are needed to run this example.